 - Finally, the Alaska FIPS 5010 zone uses the Lambert Conformal Conic

-The map below shows all the projections that the State Plane Coordinate System uses.
+The map below shows a thematic map of all the projections that the State Plane Coordinate System uses.

 SPCS 27 and SPCS 83

-Over the years, surveyors and geodesists have significantly improved our understanding of the size and shape of the Earth.
-As a result, the State Plane Coordinate System is referenced to both the NAD83 and NAD27 datums.
+Over the years, surveyors have significantly improved our understanding of the size and shape of the Earth using geodesy.
+As a result, the State Plane Coordinate System references to both the NAD83 and NAD27 datums.

 - State Plane Coordinate Systems (SPCS 27) references NAD27 with a standard unit of measure in US survey feet

 - State Plane Coordinate Systems (SPCS 83) is based on the NAD83 datum and commonly measured in meters

-Since the advent of NAD83, the State Plane Coordinate System has undergone a series of changes including zome modifications and origin changes.
+Since the advent of NAD83, the State Plane Coordinate System has undergone a series of changes.
+For example, this includes zone modifications and origin changes.

 State Plane Coordinate System Advantages

 Government agencies use the State Plane Coordinate System because of how each zone has a defined boundary.